omeka/omeka-s-enduser/docs/modules/datavisualization.md

 Network graph diagrams display items with links to one another in a tree visualization.

 Items are shown as small circles, and colored based on the "Group" assigned in your settings (either the item's class or template, or a property value you selected).
 Links between items are gray.
-Colors are predetermined and cannot be customized.

 If items do not have your chosen group (e.g. if you are grouping by class and some items have no class), they will go into a "null" group.